akmfelix/python_hero/Assessment.md

     print(num)
 ~~~

+## List Comprehension.
-### Use List Comprehension to create a list of the first letters of every word in the string below
+Use List Comprehension to create a list of the first letters of every word in the string below.
 ~~~
 st = 'Create a list of the first letters of every word in this string' result = [letter[0] for letter in st.split()]
 # ['C', 'a', 'l', 'o', 't', 'f', 'l', 'o', 'e', 'w', 'i', 't', 's']
 ~~~

+## ANIMAL CRACKERS.
-### ANIMAL CRACKERS: Write a function takes a two-word string and returns True if both words begin with same letter
+Write a function takes a two-word string and returns True if both words begin with same letter.
 ~~~
 def animal_crackers(text):
     wordlist = text.split()